Picovoice/cobra/README.md

 Cobra is available on modern web browsers (i.e., not Internet Explorer) via [WebAssembly](https://webassembly.org/).
 Cobra is provided pre-packaged as a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to allow it to perform processing off the main thread.

 The Cobra package [@picovoice/cobra-web-worker](https://www.npmjs.com/package/@picovoice/cobra-web-worker) can be used with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor).
-Microphone audio is handled via the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and is abstracted by the WebVoiceProcessor, which also handles downsampling to the correct format.
+Microphone audio is handled via the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and is abstracted by the WebVoiceProcessor, which also handles down-sampling to the correct format.

 #### Vanilla JavaScript and HTML (CDN Script Tag)